Team17Bus/BusProject/README.md

 ### OurAPIdocs.md
 The file 'OurAPIdocs' is intended for a quick overview/translation of the actual documentation

+### api_requests.py
+File in which all the functions are defined -- no need to touch this.
+Is imported by main.py

 ### main.py
 In the file 'main.py', play around with functions and their parameters.
 There are 3 functions to call (see also 'OurAPIdocs'):